There’s a story, says artist Sigal Sasson, behind everything she does.

 She works in oil, pen & ink, graphite and watercolor, then translates her visions into 6’ x 9’ or 8’ x 10’ custom carpets.

-Each carpet is made to order, and customized by size and shape if the client wants.
+Each carpet is made to order, and customizable by size and shape if the client wants.

 But each is based on her own special brand of artwork.